tutorialcreation/nlp_swahili_amharic/README.md

 # Business Objective
-The main objective of this project is to test if the ads that the advertising company runs resulted in a significant lift in brand awareness, click here for my medium blog on the topoic.
+The main objective of this project is to test if the ads that the advertising company runs resulted in a significant lift in brand awareness, click here for my medium blog on the topic.

 # Project Overview
 SmartAd is a mobile first advertiser agency.
 It designs Intuitive touch-enabled advertising.
 It provides brands with an automated advertising experience via machine learning and creative excellence.
 Their company is based on the principle of voluntary participation which is proven to increase brand engagement and memorability 10 x more than static alternatives.
 SmartAd provides an additional service called Brand Impact Optimiser (BIO), a lightweight questionnaire, served with every campaign to determine the impact of the creative, the ad they design, on various upper funnel metrics, including memorability and brand sentiment As a data scientist in SmartAd, in this project i will be designing a reliable hypothesis testing algorithm for the BIO service and determine whether a recent advertising campaign resulted in a significant lift in brand awareness.